 How does the Data Protection Act affect me?

-The Act ensures that any personal information provided by you or others (known as third parties), about you must be:
+The Act ensures that any personal information provided by you or others about you must be:

 - fairly and lawfully processed